-3. Create a professional invoice – if you use accounting software, there will be invoice templates that you can use to make your invoices professional – the more organised you appear, the more likely you are to get paid.
+3. Create a professional invoice – if you use accounting software, there will be invoice templates that you can use to make your invoices professional, (see this invoicing demo from QuickBooks) – the more organised you appear, the more likely you are to get paid.
 Use your logo to make your invoice stand out, and make sure you have all your own registered and legal details, as well as the contact details for the person you are billing.
 Always check and double-check that you have got the correct figures in your invoice, including any additional costs and taxes.

 4. Get an invoice-processing procedure – many small businesses use accounting software to manage their finances, and this is a great idea.
 However, don’t forget that you will still need someone to input details of new clients, manage any issues that arise from your invoicing process and handle client enquiries.
 Putting a clear process in place will prevent things from becoming muddled.

 5. Get invoicing help – whether it’s in-house support or an experienced virtual office assistant from the right agency, having someone to keep an eye on your invoicing could save you thousands of pounds.
 Having someone who can talk to accounts departments, chase payments, double-check paperwork and handle debt collection could be the thing that keeps your business in business.